DukeLivingHistory/able-search/README.md

-# Able-Timestamps
+# Able-Search

-able-timestamps is an extension for [Able Player](https://github.com/able-player/able-player) that adds chapter-based indicator dots to the seekbar that can be used to navigate the video.
+able-search is an extension for [Able Player](https://github.com/able-player/able-player) that adds chapter-based indicator dots to the seekbar that can be used to navigate the video.
 The dots can be provided in the form of a specific WebVTT chapter file, as titles in a WebVTT caption file, or as an array of text/timestamp pairs.

 ## Usage